 - Slowly whisk in the remaining chicken broth, milk, parmesan cheese, and then add the pork chops back into the pan.

-- When the pork chops are fully cooked add the spaghetti into the pan with the pork chops and toss in the sauce, add in some pasta water if needed.
+- When the pork chops are fully cooked add the spaghetti and spinach into the pan with the pork chops and toss in the sauce, add in some pasta water if needed.